 1. Upload the invoice as an attachment

-It’s crucial to upload your invoice as a separate file instead of putting it in the email itself.
+Uploading your invoice as a separate file instead of putting it in the email itself is crucial.
 Let your clients see the sum of their debts, choose the most suitable payment method, and look through a detailed list of services they obtained from you.

 It’s better to use a PDF file for your document as it works across various devices so you can eliminate compatibility concerns.
 Don’t forget to equip your attached invoice with relevant information like: